phalcon-orphanage/docs/en/reference/events.rst

 Listener Priorities
 -------------------
-When attaching listeners you can set a specifical priority.
+When attaching listeners you can set a specific priority.
 With this feature you can attach listeners indicating the order in which they must be called:

 .. code-block:: php